alexhanna/algo-identity/choose-your-own-administrative-violence-adventure/full.md

 Administrative violence becomes piqued for trans and gender non-conforming people and can be especially harmful to trans people of color.
 This typically occurs at the level of identity documents, sex-segregated facilities, and health care access.
 Rules for changing identity documents have inconsistent rules across municipalities, states, and countries.
 Some require a doctor's note, while some require surgery or certification from another authoritative body.
 This results in a web of confusing twists and turns, looping back to other agencies with no uniform method of updating documents.
 Dean Spade outlines an example of this kind of morass[^spade2009]:

-> ...one person born in New York and living in New York might have a birth certificate she cannot change from "M" to "F" because she has not had gential surgey: a driver's license that correctly reflects "F" because she got a doctor's letter; Social Security records that say "M" because she cannot produce evidience of surgery; a name change order that shows her new feminine name; and a Medicaid card that reads "F" because the agency had no official policy and the clerk felt the name change order and driver's license were sufficient. [pp. 79]
+> ...one person born in New York and living in New York might have a birth certificate she cannot change from "M" to "F" because she has not had gential surgery: a driver's license that correctly reflects "F" because she got a doctor's letter; Social Security records that say "M" because she cannot produce evidience of surgery; a name change order that shows her new feminine name; and a Medicaid card that reads "F" because the agency had no official policy and the clerk felt the name change order and driver's license were sufficient. [pp. 79]

 [^spade2009]: Spade, Dean., 2015. *Normal life: Administrative violence, critical trans politics, and the limits of law*.
 Duke University Press.